go-delve/delve/Documentation/cli/getting_started.md

 you're going to want to set a breakpoint or two and continue execution to that point.

-For example, to continue execution to your programs `main` function:
+For example, to continue execution to your program's `main` function:

 ```
 $ dlv debug github.com/me/foo/cmd/foo